Probabilistic modeling of Cherenkov emission from particle showers: Simulation

 Finally, we calculated Spearman's rank coefficient, $\varrho$, to assess the correlation between $\ltot$ and the shape and rate parameters of the gamma distribution.
 For each simulated shower, we fit $a$ and $b$ of \cref{eq:dldx} to $\ltot^{-1} \dldx$ using non-linear least squares regression,\footnote{As in ref.~\cite{Radel:2012ij} $x$ is in units of $\lrad$ and $b$ unitless, meaning the shape of the physical gamma distribution can be rescaled to varying densities.}.
 The rank coefficient results are shown in the right panels of \cref{fig:statistics}, with $\varrho(\ltot, a')$ (top), $\varrho(\ltot, b')$ (middle), and $\varrho(a', b')$ (bottom), where $a'$ and $b'$ are defined by

 The rationale for such a transformation will be discussed in \cref{sec:shape}.
 The same line and color style is used as in the left panel, corresponding to different primary particles.
 Values of $\varrho(a', b')$ lie close to one for all primaries, indicating strong correlation.
 In contrast, $\varrho(\ltot, \{a', b'\})$ for EM showers lie near zero, indicating a lack of correlation, while those for hadron primaries exhibit some anticorrelation as energy increases.
 For hadrons below roughly \SI{10}{\giga \eV}, the primary particle loses energy via ionization and excitation of electrons.
 Decays also occur with increasing probability for the mesons and heavier baryons.
-The resulting Cherenkov yield from these dominant, stochastic processes are difficult to describe using the parametrization in \cref{sec:model}.
-Fully MC-based approaches are recommended instead, especially as the computational needs are also lower.
+The resulting Cherenkov yield from these dominant, stochastic processes are difficult to describe using the parametrization in \cref{sec:model}, and to be safe a minimum energy of \SI{100}{\giga \eV} (\SI{10}{\giga \eV}) is recommended for hadrons (EM), though the support extends down from those values by an order of magnitude.
+At these energies, fully MC-based approaches are recommended instead, especially as the computational needs are also lower.

 It is clear from this discussion that neither the shape nor scale of individual showers is represented well by the average shower.
 A more accurate model of particle showers must, to some extent, account for these fluctuations.
 As will be shown in \cref{sec:model}, parametric probability distributions offer a simple solution to model the $\ltot$ distribution, as well as $\ltot^{-1} \dldx$, from individual showers.